Component Schema: The Complete Guide

 type

-values match those supported by Weaverse. -
+values match those supported by Weaverse.
+The validation will show allowed types if you use an invalid one. -

 Child Component Not Available: If a child component doesn't appear in the editor, check that its type is included in the parent's